Laxminath Gosain (Babajee): Training

 After his marriage, he left for the forest to seek a guru.
-He travelled to a number of religious shrines in India and Nepal, eventually becoming a disciple of Guru Lambanathaswami of the Terai region, who was the disciple of Guru Gorakhnath.
+He traveled to a number of religious shrines in India and Nepal, eventually becoming a disciple of Guru Lambanathaswami of the Terai region, who was the disciple of Guru Gorakhnath.
 Under Guru Lambnath's tutelage, Babajee had the opportunity to meet Gorakhnath, who had become very old by that time.

 Entry into Bangaon

 After all the training of yoga and tantra, Babajee returned initially to Darbhanga.
-During one of his trips, nine years after he began his training, he happened to come to Bangaon where he was warmly welcomed by the villagers both for being a yogi and his reputation as an able wrestler.
+During one of his trips, nine years after he began his training, he happened to come to Bangaon,Bihar where he was warmly welcomed by the villagers both for being a yogi and his reputation as an able wrestler.
 In those days, wrestling used to be a sport of immense interest to the villagers.
 Given to the warm hospitality and goodness of the people, Babajee decided to stay in the village.
 Villagers made a kutiya (grass hut) for him.
 A villager named Kari Jha donated him a cow.
 He is said to have done many acts of goodwill to the people of the village.